-- Make sure that the chosen installation place fulfills the environmental requirements specified for the electric device. - Protect the electric device against corrosive gases, liquids, conductive contaminants (such as condensation, carbon dust, and metallic particles) and sprays or splashing water from all directions. - Protect the electric device in high humidity, salty or chemical content environments with suitable additional enclosure. - The mounting place and mounting interfaces should be sufficient to carry the weight of the electric device - Make sure that the electric device has sufficient mounting and operating clearances for maintenance work - Measure the insulation resistance of the electric device before and after the installation of the electric device.
-For more information, see Insulation resistance test on page 30. - Installation procedure may vary from that shown in this user guide.
+- Make sure that the chosen installation place fulfills the environmental requirements specified for the electric device. - Protect the electric device against corrosive gases, liquids, conductive contaminants (such as condensation, carbon dust, and metallic particles) and sprays or splashing water from all directions. - Protect the electric device from excess humidity, salt and chemicals with suitable additional enclosure. - The mounting place and mounting interfaces should be sufficient to carry the weight of the electric device. - Make sure that the electric device has sufficient mounting and operating clearances for maintenance work. - Measure the insulation resistance of the electric device before and after the installation of the electric device.
+For more information, see Insulation resistance test on page 32. - Installation procedure may vary from that shown in this user guide.
 All steps must be included in the procedure, although the order of the steps can be different.